 A Rowing Machine is More Low-Impact than an Exercise Bike

 Both of these pieces of exercise equipment are considered low-impact, but when you get down to it, rowing machines are super low impact, especially on the knees and the shoulder muscles.
+Click Here to see the best non impact cardio machine.

 A stationary bike or another type of cycle causes you to hold on to the handlebars very tightly.
 Many cycling enthusiasts find themselves turning and twisting their shoulders to force their legs to go faster.

 In comparison, a rowing session doesn’t require you to twist with your shoulders for more speed or your knees to push harder.
+Side Note: If you are looking for an interactive home rower check out my Aviron rower reviews.

 Rowing Is Better for a Bad Knee or Back Problems